Share this Post

 #3.
 Go to the Dollywood Harvest Festival

 Snap a pick in front of the giant glowing guitar, and enjoy the towers and fields of pumpkins that transform Dollywood Theme Park into a fall paradise.
-The rides include kid-friendly attractions, like the Dolly Express train, and thrills like the Big Bear Mountain roller coaster.
+The rides include kid-friendly attractions, like the Dollywood Express Train, and thrills like Barnstormer, Dragonflier, and Lightning Rod®.

-Formerly known as Oktoberfest Gatlinburg, the new Smoky Mountains Fall Festival invites families to enjoy authentic Bavarian-style food, drinks, and music surrounded by gorgeous scenery at Ober Gatlinburg.
+Formerly known as Oktoberfest Gatlinburg, the Smoky Mountain Fall Festival invites families to enjoy authentic Bavarian-style food, drinks, and music surrounded by gorgeous scenery at Ober Mountain.

 It all starts with a ride on the Ober Mountain Aerial Tramway, which takes you 2.1 miles up the mountain and offers incredible fall views of the Great Smoky Mountains National Park.
-Hay rides, fall foods, and a giant pumpkin festival all await at this event that runs from late September through October each year.
+Hay rides, fall foods, family movies played nightly, and a giant pumpkin festival all await at this event that runs from late September through early November.

 Subscribe today and access the best vacation deals